PreQ1 synthase

-Thus, the two substrates of this enzyme are 7-aminomethyl-7-carbaguanine and NADP^{+}, whereas its 3 products are 7-cyano-7-carbaguanine, NADPH, and H^{+}.
+The substrates of this enzyme are 7-cyano-7-deazaguanine, reduced nicotinamide adenine dinucleotide phosphate (NADPH), and two protons.
+Its products are 7-aminomethyl-7-deazaguanine and oxidised NADP^{+}.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on other nitrogenous compounds as donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 7-aminomethyl-7-carbaguanine:NADP+ oxidoreductase.
-Other names in common use include YkvM, QueF, preQ0 reductase, preQ0 oxidoreductase, 7-cyano-7-deazaguanine reductase, 7-aminomethyl-7-carbaguanine:NADP+ oxidoreductase, queuine synthase (incorrect as queuine is not the product), and queuine:NADP+ oxidoreductase (incorrect as queuine is not the product).
+Other names in common use include YkvM, QueF, preQ0 reductase, preQ0 oxidoreductase, 7-cyano-7-deazaguanine reductase, 7-aminomethyl-7-carbaguanine:NADP+ oxidoreductase, queuine synthase and queuine:NADP+ oxidoreductase: (the last two are misleading as queuine is not the product).
+The enzyme is part of the biosynthetic pathway to modified nucleoside, queuosine.
+As of 2012, this was the only enzyme known to directly catalyze the reduction of a nitrile group to a primary amine.